 - A failure of the electronic timing equipment at Brooklands prevented Will Cook’s speed attempt being measured accurately, and so no record was officially broken.

-- That original NLG motorcycle vanished but in Czechoslovakia a toolmaker/machinist with a passion for the motorcycles of this era saw pictures of this bike and determined to build one as faithful to the original as he could manage.
+- That original NLG motorcycle vanished but in the Czech Republic a toolmaker/machinist with a passion for the motorcycles of this era saw pictures of this bike and determined to build one as faithful to the original as he could manage.
 His name is Pavel Malik and he had built four re-creations of motorcycles of this era prior to attempting this one.

 - Pavel hand made every part of the bike – except the tyres for which he used Avons, and indeed proved that the NLG bike was very much capable of breaking the Flying Kilometre speed record, had the Brooklands timing equipment been working.